metosin/reitit/doc/basics/name_based_routing.md

 ;        :path-params {:id "1"}}
 ```

 Path-parameters are automatically coerced into strings, with the help of (currently internal) Protocol `reitit.impl/IntoString`.
-It supports numbers, booleans, keywords and objects:
+It supports strings, numbers, booleans, keywords and objects:

 ```clj
 (r/match-by-name router ::user {:id 1})